tleverett/CSS-Documentation/docs/principles-of-object-oriented-css/index.md

 ...
 ```

-In CSS there's no real restriction on how "functions" are declared or where they're used, so if we want to follow JavaScript's lead we can name our "functions" similarly:
+In CSS there's no real restriction on how "functions" are declared or where they're used, so if we want to follow JavaScript's lead we can name our "functions" similarly\*:

 ```css
 .Example {...}